redpanda-data-university/sf-101-streaming-fundamentals/README.md

-# SF101 - Streaming Fundamentals
+# SF 101 - Streaming Fundamentals

 This is the repository for the [SF101 - Streaming Fundamentals](https://university.redpanda.com/courses/streaming-fundamentals) course in [Redpanda University](https://university.redpanda.com).